-Growth in the supply of places to meet increasing student demand and changing labour market requirements, was funded through a combination of additional taxpayer-funded budget outlays and a new programme of student fees.
+Growth in the supply of places to meet increasing student demand and changing labour market requirements, was funded through a combination of additional taxpayer-funded budget outlays and a new programme of student fees31.
 The fees were set by the Government at a flat rate across all institutions and as a proportion of the average tuition costs, varied by broad fields and levels of study.
-Students could either pay their fees upfront (with a 25% discount) or defer them until their income reached the equivalent of average (male) weekly earnings (annualised).
+Students could either pay their fees upfront (with a 25% discount)32 or defer them until their income reached the equivalent of average (male) weekly earnings (annualised).
 This incomecontingent loans arrangement was administered through the personal income tax system.
-The Higher Education Contribution Scheme (HECS) was seen as a major equity measure in two ways.
+The Higher Education Contribution Scheme (HECS)33 was seen as a major equity measure in two ways.
 First, as a tuition fee, it reduced the cost burden on general taxpayers, including those not participating in higher education, for funding the expansion of opportunities, by requiring the direct beneficiaries to contribute a share of the costs.
 Second, as an income-contingent loan, it removed the barrier of up-front fees for those students having the academic merit but lacking the financial means to pay (either to put up cash or borrow off the lending market) for admission.

-In December 1988, the Government announced a change to its policy for the education of international students.
+In December 1988, the Government announced a change to its policy for the education of international students34.
 Effective from 1 January 1990, all new overseas students were to be full fee paying students.
 To ensure

-&lt;sup>31 The first move to asking students, as beneficiaries of the public investment in their human capital formation, to make some contribution to the costs of their education was taken in 1987 with the introduction of the Higher Education Administrative Charge, an upfront fee of \$250 for all students, both full-time and part-time.
+31 The first move to asking students, as beneficiaries of the public investment in their human capital formation, to make some contribution to the costs of their education was taken in 1987 with the introduction of the Higher Education Administrative Charge, an up-front fee of \$250 for all students, both full-time and part-time.

-&lt;sup>32 A fee of \$4000 for a programme of study units in a year would be fully payable (indexed for inflation) for a student choosing to defer their HECS liability.
+32 A fee of \$4000 for a programme of study units in a year would be fully payable (indexed for inflation) for a student choosing to defer their HECS liability.
 For a student with the same study load who pays up-front the cost would be \$3000.
 The discount for up-front payment, designed to encourage cash receipts for the Government, equates to an interest rate over the average repayment period approximating the long-term bond rate.
+33 The HECS scheme was based on recommendations of the Report of the Committee on that these international students did not displace Australian students or obtain cross subsidy from Australian taxpayers, the Government set an indicative minimum course fee (equivalent to the HECS plus subsidy rate for a given course of study).

-&lt;sup>33 The HECS scheme was based on recommendations of the Report of the Committee on Higher Education Funding, chaired by former NSW Premier Neville Wran, which reported in April 1988.
+33 The HECS scheme was based on recommendations of the Report of the Committee on Higher Education Funding, chaired by former NSW Premier Neville Wran, which reported in April 1988.

 April 1988.
 34 The previous policy provided for an overseas student charge and the incorporation of international students into the funded enrolments of institutions.
 The policy change involved a reduction of the enrolment targets and associated operating grants for institutions according to their international student numbers.